 Latest News

 BART and the City have negotiated a “term sheet” to serve as a roadmap for future development.
 The term sheet lays out proposed agreements about property ownership, community benefits, and roles and responsibilities for future development for the City, BART, and future developer(s).
-Berkeley’s City Council unanimously approved the term sheet at their September 16, 2024, meeting.
-The proposed agreements will be turned into binding legal documents that will be brought back to Council for final approval later this fall, which will open the door for starting the developer selection process.
+The proposed agreements were turned into into an Exchange Agreement and other binding legal documents and brought back to Berkeley's City Council for approval; on November 19, 2024, Council unanimously approved them on first reading, and the second reading is scheduled for December 3, 2024.

 BART and the City held an open house on September 12, 2024, at Ed Roberts Campus to inform stakeholders about the proposed terms.
 Event materials may be reviewed here: